-One consequence of the diversified funding strategy is that funds raised were no longer attributed to a particular country.
+One consequence of the diversified funding strategy is that funds raised were no longer attributed to specific beneficiary Member states.
 The funds were pooled and then disbursed to programme countries upon request.
-In 2019, the EFSF's strategy was to focus on standards benchmark and tap issues.
-The EFSF responded to investors' demand with flexibility, conducting special transactions such as the tap of €1.5 billion 26-year bond, the €3 billion 16-year bond and the tap of €1 billion 35-year bond.
-The year was characterised by declining yields and narrowing spreads.
+As in 2019, in 2020, the EFSF's strategy continued to focus on standards benchmark and tap issues.
+The EFSF responded to investor demand with flexibility, conducting special transactions such as the €3 billion 30-year bond, which was later tapped by an additional €1 billion during the year, the €3 billion 3-year bond as well as the tap of the €4 billion 5-year bond.
+The year was characterised by high volatility due to the pandemic crisis.

-As of 31 December 2019, the EFSF as an issuer had been assigned an AA rating by Standard & Poor's, an Aa1 rating by Moody's and an AAA by Fitch Ratings.
+As of 31 December 2020, the EFSF had been assigned an AA rating by Standard & Poor's, an Aa1 rating by Moody's and an AA by Fitch Ratings.
 All three major credit rating agencies also gave the EFSF the highest possible short-term rating - Standard and Poor's (A1+); Moody's (P-1) and Fitch Ratings (F1+).